(12538) 1998 OH

-(12538) 1998 OH is a stony asteroid, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 1.8 km in diameter.
+(12538) 1998 OH is a stony asteroid, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 1.8 km in diameter.
 It was discovered on 19 July 1998, by astronomers of the Near-Earth Asteroid Tracking program at the Haleakala Observatory in Hawaii, United States.
 This minor planet was numbered by the Minor Planet Center on 23 November 1999.
 As of 2018, it has not been named.
 In 2019, the asteroid came within about 73 lunar distances of Earth.

 Orbit and classification

 is a member of the Apollo group of asteroids, which are Earth-crossing asteroids.
 They are the largest group of near-Earth objects with approximately 10,000 known members.

 It orbits the Sun at a distance of 0.9–2.2 AU in 1 year and 11 months (699 days).
 Its orbit has an eccentricity of 0.41 and an inclination of 25° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken at Palomar Observatory in October 1991, more than 7 years prior to its official discovery observation at Haleakala.

 The asteroid has an Earth minimum orbital intersection distance of 0.0280 AU, which corresponds to 10.9 lunar distances and makes it a potentially hazardous asteroid due to its sufficiently large size.
 It will pass close to Earth in 2042 and 2132, at distances of 0.0292 AU and 0.0317 AU, respectively.